In 30 seconds…

 Until a permanent (and accessible) cure for baldness is introduced, several safe and effective treatments for hair loss are already available.

-Researchers in this field have made progress in recent years, with new drugs, stem cell experimentation, and a deeper knowledge of genetics all tantalisingly suggesting that a cure for baldness could be on the horizon.
+Researchers in this field have made progress in recent years, with new drugs, stem cell experimentation, effective hair transplants, and a deeper knowledge of genetics all suggesting that a permanent cure for baldness could be on the horizon.
 However, as hair loss is still considered more of a cosmetic issue, scientists sometimes struggle to obtain funding for their work.

-In this article, we’ve compiled a survey of recent research into hair loss, along with a summary of the licensed hair loss treatments that are currently available.
+In this article, we’ve compiled a survey of recent research into hair loss, along with a summary of the licensed hair loss treatment options that are currently available.

 Your genes play a key role in whether or not you will develop MPB.
 It seems that certain genes lead to your hair follicles being more sensitive to damage from hormonal changes, but scientists are working to understand which genes are responsible and why.